Zoegp/zoegp.github.io/leafbyte-faqs.md

 You will need a white background with 4 black dots in a square or a dark background with 4 white dots in a square.
 You can print a background [here](LeafByte Scale Dots.pdf).
 We recommend a clipboard.

+##### Do I really need to use a scale?

+If you want absolute measures and correction for photos taken at an angle, yes.
+If you're careful to take photos straight on and only need percent measures, a scale is not necessary.

 ##### My leaves are not flat.
 What can I do?
 We recommend using a matte screen protector or acetate sheet such as those found [here](https://www.amazon.com/gp/product/B07219ZSFT/ref=oh_aui_search_detailpage?ie=UTF8&psc=1) to keep the leaf flat.